pmorelli92/maybe/README.md

 ### Generics

 Go does not support generics as of now, but the draft was recently approved.
 When they become available on Go 1.18 this library will be updated and only a generic struct will remain.
-Some example on how it would look like on [go2playgrounds](https://go2goplay.golang.org/p/YBqR5GX7N6m).
+The library will look like this: [go2playgrounds](https://go2goplay.golang.org/p/YBqR5GX7N6m).